bpaskin/Portale-con-Code-Engine/README.md

 ibmcloud plugin install code-engine ibmcloud plugin install container-registry
 ```
+4. to Utilize the football (soccer) league information, a free account must be setup on [RapidAPI](https://rapidapi.com/hub).
+The API key will be used later.
 ---
 ## Creating the necessary resources
 1. Logon to the IBM Cloud